roomate/Finite-Element-Method/README.md

 wishes to compute numerical solutions in a competitive time.
 The FEM is part of the class of Direct Methods, in contrast with the multi-grid method for example, who belongs to the class of relaxation methods.

+The FEM is a method relying heavily on a rigorous theoretical and numerical frameword, making it very complete.
+First, it relies on the variational formulation of PDEs, which itself requires a good knowledge of functional analysis, and numerical linear algebra, quadrature etc...

 ## Approximations

 The FEM usually relies on three fundamental approximations.